JanKaifer/MyScripts/README.md

 ## Scripts
-A few awesome scripts for my arch.
+A few awesome scripts for my arch+i3 setup.